1MansiS/JavaCrypto/ReadMe.md

-Above code base, has a Java Module (`JavaCryptoModule`), which exposes apis, responsible for performing various cryptographic primitives in a most secure way possible thru JCA.
+Above code base, has a configurable Java Module (`JavaCryptoModule`), which exposes apis, responsible for performing various cryptographic primitives in a most secure way possible thru JCA.

 This module has support for performing: